-One of the most celebrated Jewish holidays is, without a doubt, Pesach.
+One of the most celebrated Jewish holidays is, undoubtedly, Pesach.

 The date is celebrated with more or less religious rigor.
-In addition to those of us that celebrate Pesach because that is what G-d commanded us to do in His Torah, there are those who see Matzah as nothing more than cultural and symbolic.
-It represents the food that the Israelites ate when they escaped from Egypt in haste.There was not enough time for the dough that they carried on their shoulders to leaven.
+In addition to those of us that celebrate Pesach because that is what G-d commanded us to do in His Torah, there are those who see Matzah as nothing more than cultural and symbolic, representing the food that the Israelites ate when they escaped from Egypt in haste.There was not enough time for the dough that they carried on their shoulders to leaven.
 In fact, that reason is recorded in the Bible itself.
 (We find in the same Bible, however, that G-d commanded the Israelites to eat Matzah in preparation for Exodus...)

-There are those who gather around the Seder table simply as a pretext for a family get-together, to catch up with family news and exchange recipes and anecdotes.
+There are those who gather around the Seder table simply as an opportunity for an annual family get-together, to catch up with family news and exchange recipes and experiences.
 And then there are those who see the Pesach Seder as a celebration of human freedom, beyond anything particularly Jewish.

-I imagine there are as many ways of understanding and celebrating the Pesach Seder as there are people who celebrate it....
+There are probably as many ways of understanding and celebrating the Pesach Seder as there are people who celebrate it....

-I would like to share with you my personal version.
+I would like to share with you my personal perspective.

 Man is a composite of body and soul, of ballast and buoyancy.
-The cycle of time is divided between dates and moments in which one loads up with fuel and others in which one spends it.
+Our time is divided between days and moments in which we load up with fuel and others in which we spend it.

-During vacation, for example, one loads up with strength to be able to work until the next break.
+During vacation, for example, we recharge in order to be able to work until the next break.

-During the year you generate money to have what to spend on your vacations...
+During the year we generate money in order to have what to spend on vacation...

-A gas station is used to fill different needs.
+We stop at a service station in order to replenish different needs.
 Fuel, water, oil, air.
-The same happens on a spiritual level.
+The same is true on a spiritual level.
 Our calendar has specific dates for loading up with the different various provisions necessary to be able to travel the path of life.
 On Pesach we recharge the energy of freedom.
-In order to fulfill one's mission in life, one must be free.
-On Pesach, we not only remember the fact that at some point thousands of years ago, our ancestors were freed from the tyranny of Pharaoh; on Pesach we are meant to try and free ourselves from the tyranny of an even greater and crueler tyrant than Pharaoh.
+In order to fulfill one's life mission more fully, one must be free.
+On Pesach, we not only remember the fact that at some point, thousands of years ago, our ancestors were freed from the tyranny of Pharaoh; we are meant to try and free ourselves from the tyranny of an even greater and crueler tyrant than Pharaoh.
 Look at yourself in the mirror to meet him or her.

-We have the capacity and nature to torture and enslave ourselves as no one else can.
+We have the capacity, and often the tendency, to torture and enslave ourselves as no one else can.

-On the Seder night we focus primarily on our own inner "Egypt" and "Pharaoh", evaluate them and work to free ourselves from their tentacles.
+On the Seder night we are meant to focus primarily on our own inner "Egypt" and "Pharaoh", evaluate them and work to free ourselves from their tentacles.

-What are the most effective tools to achieve the freedom from ourselves to be ourselves?
+What are the most effective tools to achieve the freedom from ourselves in order to be ourselves?

 There are many, to be sure.
 The main ones among them, however, are: the Matzah, the Marror and the four cups of wine.

-Matzah: Matzah is made of flour and water in such a way that it does not become leavened, unlike common bread, Jametz, which does inflate.
+Matzah: Matzah is made of flour and water in a way that does not allow it to become leavened, unlike common bread or Jametz.
 Matzah represents humility.
 True personal freedom is achieved by freeing ourselves from our ego rather than by defending and expanding it.
 The one who clings to his ego, often basing facts on his opinions, will never free himself from his own tyrannical limitations.
 1) He will not recognize his faults, 2) will attribute the blame to others, or 3) if proven guilty will just shrug it off and say “so what”?

 The result?
-His progression will go from bad to worse.
+His situation will go from bad to worse.

-The first step necessary to achieve true freedom is to recognize one's personal limits and be willing to overcome them.
+The first step necessary in order to achieve true freedom is to recognize one's personal limits and be willing to overcome them.

-Matzah may not contain anything to add taste to the flour and water.
-In addition to representing humility, Matzah also represents discipline.
+Matzah must not contain anything that adds taste to the flour and water.
+In addition to representing humility, Matzah also represents tasteless discipline.
 In order for one to be willing to fulfill the necessary steps to achieve freedom, he or she must be willing to submit to discipline, to do what is needed even if it does not cause any pleasure and even if it is very difficult.

 But discipline is only the first step.
 It is not enough to do things just for the sake of discipline.
 It is also necessary to experience the "wine"; to enjoy the varied and sophisticated tastes that the process provides.